MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 You've also been told that several more employees will be hired over the next couple of months.
 You've decided that scripting would be a far more efficient method of adding a large number of new users.
 You've decided to create a PowerShell script and test it out when you create Cody Godinez's account.

-### Task 1: Create users by using the Azure Active Directory admin center
+### Task 1: Create users by using the Entra admin center

 1. On **SEA-SVR1**, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd**.